Former Trump administration officials, from Comey to McCabe

 Sorensen's position did not require a security clearance, the White House said, adding that his background check was ongoing.

-Sorensen worked as a senior adviser to Gov. Paul LePage, according to a May 2017 article in The Portland Press Herald.
+Sorensen worked as a senior adviser to Gov. Paul LePage, according to the Portland Press Herald.

 Rachel Brand